Okiki-Olugunna/Barber-to-Customer-Escrow/README.md

 ## Barber-to-Customer Escrow
-A smart contract based booking platform for hairdressers & barbers
+A smart contract based booking platform for barbers

 #### How It Works:
 - the customer makes a booking in advance